 At home, I tore off a little piece and nibbled on it, raw.
 Nothing special, tasted sort of like kale.
 Later, I recalled some collard wraps I’ve seen in blogland and tried using blanched collard leaves as wraps for the last of my lentil curry.
 The taste wasn’t worth the effort.

 Then I recalled my friend Matt telling me how great collard greens are when they’re sliced super thin, so I got to googling.
-I googled my way past all the slow-cooked, bacon-heavy Paula Deen recipes and found a gem of a tutorial for Brazilian collard greens.
+I googled my way past all the slow-cooked, bacon-heavy Paula Deen recipes and found a tutorial for Brazilian collard greens.

 The idea is to slice the greens as thin as possible, and sauté them for just a few minutes, until they’re dark green and fragrant.
 The technical term for this slicing technique is chiffonade.
 I tried cooking up one big leaf in this manner for “dessert” and hello, lover!
 I’m smitten with collard greens.
 This lively spaghetti dish came to me as I twirled my fork in those spicy, skinny greens and fortunately, it is just as good in reality as it was in my head.